 She is available for readings, Q&A sessions, workshops, one-to-one mentoring, manuscript appraisals and residential courses.
 Recent workshops include ‘Flash Fiction’ at the Ilkley Literary Festival and ‘Writing and Walking’ at Sheffield’s ‘Off the Shelf’ Book Festival.

-Victoria enjoys teaching writers of all levels, from beginners to those finalising their work for publication.
-She teaches fiction, poetry and life writing (biography, autobiography, creative non-fiction), and has co-written courses for the OCA including ‘Foundations in Creative Writing’, aimed at those students with little or no writing experience.
-She regularly contributes blogs on writing issues for the OCA website.
+Victoria enjoys teaching writers of all levels, from complete beginners to those finalising their work for publication.
+She teaches fiction, poetry and life writing, and has co-written courses for the OCA including ‘Foundations in Creative Writing’, ‘Writing Skills’ and ‘Starting Your Novel’.
+She regularly contributes blogs on creative writing topics for the OCA website.

-She also has an MA in Art History from the University of Sussex and teaches on the OCA’s ‘Creative Arts Today’ course, which requires students to respond to contemporary art forms including painting, video, textiles, illustration, photography and graphic design.
-She is keen to work with other practitioners and specialists to develop interdisciplinary workshops and courses.
-She is particularly interested in the visual arts, science, and the natural world.
+She also has an MA in Art History from the University of Sussex and teaches on the OCA’s theoretical course ‘Creative Arts Today’, which covers visual art including photography, video and textiles.
+She is keen to work with other practitioners to develop interdisciplinary workshops and courses, and is particularly interested in the visual arts, science, and the natural world.

 Victoria gives talks for the ‘Retirement is Opportunity’ course and ‘Friday Evening Lecture’ series, which are both part of the University of St Andrews’ Open Association.
 Topics include John Ruskin: His Life and Work, Contemporary Poetry and Science, Writers and their Letters, and Contemporary British Nature Writing.